jesuscc1993/modding/faster-movement-speed/readme.md

 ## TECHNICAL DETAILS

-The following changes have been made to file `PB_DT_EnchantaParameterInitialSetting.uasset`:
+The following changes have been made to file `PB_DT_EnchantParameterInitialSetting.uasset`:

 - `NormalMoveUpRate 1.0 > 1.5`